osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ### Show a note on the map

-To open a note, tap it in the list of notes in My Places.
-And the map shows up, highlights the linked point of the note, and opens the [Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu) of the point.
+To show a specific note on the map, use the list of notes in My Places, find the needed one and tap it.
+As a result, the map shows up, highlights the location of the note, and opens the [Context menu](/osmand/plugins/audio-video-notes#actions-in-map-context-menu).
 It is possible to work with the note by selecting the options in the context menu.

 ![Audio video plugin My places menu Context](/assets/images/plugins/audio-video-notes/audio_video_notes_myplaces_menu_context.png)